 A DRT Original Application filed at DRT Patna typically follows a timeline of 18–28 months at DRT Patna; Jharkhand tribal land and coal mine restrictions add complexity for final order.
 Interim attachment orders under Section 19(7) can be obtained within 48–72 hours in urgent cases.
 Dhanbad matters are filed at DRT Patna.
 Dhanbad is India's coal capital — the Jharia coalfields are adjacent — and NPA enforcement here involves mining equipment, coal washery plant, and colliery land which is subject to Coal Mines Nationalisation Act restrictions that limit transfer and enforcement.
 SARFAESI enforcement can begin within 60 days of the demand notice.
 Timeline depends on the forum chosen and whether the matter is contested.

-Contact Unified Chambers for Debt Recovery in Dhanbad
+More Debt Recovery Services in Dhanbad

 Contact Advocate Subodh Bajpai at Unified Chambers and Associates for debt recovery proceedings in Dhanbad and across Jharkhand.
 Call +91 84008 60008 or reach us on WhatsApp.